How to Plan a Dreamy Summer Road Trip With Your Dog

 How do I make sure nothing bad happens to my dog on the road trip?

-Before you leave on your trip, make sure microchips and identification tagsopens in a new tab are updated with your current cell phone number because that will be your main point of contact.
+Before you leave for your trip, make sure microchips and identification tags are updated with your current cell phone number.

 Carry a photo of your dogs so you have it handy in case one of them gets lost.